KingMario/angular2-trim-on-blur/README.md

   ...
 ```

-3. Add the "trimOnBlur" attribute to an input element.
+3.Add the "trimOnBlur" attribute to an input element.
   ```html
      <input type="text" ... trimOnBlur>
   ```

+4.Want to trim the value on input?
+Try [ngx-trim-directive](https://www.npmjs.com/package/ngx-trim-directive).

 ---
 Good luck.